Disappearance of Joan Risch: Possible later sightings

-In canvassing the neighborhood, police found several other residents who reported possible sightings of Joan Risch after Barbara Barker had last seen her.
-At 2:45 p.m. that afternoon a woman wearing clothing similar to what Risch had last been seen in, along with a kerchief over her head tied around her chin, was seen walking along the north side of Route 2A west of its junction with Old Bedford, headed toward Concord.
+In canvassing the neighborhood, police found several other residents who reported possible sightings of Risch after Barker had last seen her.
+At 2:45 p.m. that afternoon, a woman wearing clothing similar to what Risch had last been seen in, along with a kerchief over her head tied around her chin, was seen walking along the north side of Massachusetts Route 2A, west of its junction with Old Bedford Road, headed toward Concord.
 She appeared to be wandering, hunched over as if she were cold, and appeared untidy.
 A similarly dressed woman, with blood running down her legs, was seen walking north on the Route 128 median strip in Waltham between 3:15 p.m. and 3:30 p.m., just north of Winter Street.
 She, too, seemed disoriented and appeared to be cradling something at her stomach.
 Another sighting, reportedly around 4:30 p.m., had the woman walking south along Route 128 near Trapelo Road.

 Police also received some reports of the car that Virginia Keene had reported in the Risches' driveway.
-Their regular milkman stated that he had seen it there when he made his morning delivery five days earlier.
-Another neighborhood resident told investigators she had seen a blue two-tone car parked on Sunnyside Lane, a street that intersected Route 2A near Old Bedford, at 4:15 p.m.
+Their regular milkman stated that he had seen a car of that description when he made his morning delivery at the Risch residence five days earlier.
+Another neighbor told investigators she had seen a blue two-tone car parked on Sunnyside Lane, a street that intersected Route 2A near Old Bedford Road, at 4:15 p.m.
 She saw a man get out, cut some branches from the nearby woods, and put them in his vehicle.
-Another man said he saw a light blue 1959 Ford sedan parked along Sunnyside at 2:45 p.m.
+Another man said he saw a light blue 1959 Ford sedan parked along Sunnyside Lane at 2:45 p.m.